Contraception is designed to ensure that sexual intercourse does not result in pregnancy. This fact sheet outlines the non-hormonal methods.

 If pregnancy does occur while using a coil, there is a small risk of an ectopic pregnancy.
 This is when the pregnancy develops outside the womb, usually in a Fallopian tube.
 Although this is rare, it is dangerous.
 So, if you miss a period, see your doctor.
 An IUCD does not protect against sexually transmitted infections.

-This involves reducing the chance of becoming pregnant by avoiding sex around the most fertile period during the womans monthly cycle.
+This involves reducing the chance of becoming pregnant by avoiding sex around the most fertile period during the woman monthly cycle.
 If the woman has a regular cycle, it can be 80-98% effective at preventing pregnancy.

 The key is for the woman to keep a diary to work out when she ovulates - the part of the cycle where sex is most likely to result in pregnancy.
 It involves recording the dates of her periods for three to six months - taking day one as the first day of menstruation.
 Ovulation occurs around 12 -16 days before the start of the next period.
-The fertile period lasts for around eight or nine days around ovulation because although an egg only lives for 24 hours, sperm can survive in the womans body for up to seven days.
+The fertile period lasts for around eight or nine days around ovulation because although an egg only lives for 24 hours, sperm can survive in the woman body for up to seven days.

 Measuring and recording body temperature with an accurate thermometer each morning can help determine when ovulation is occurring.
 After ovulation, body temperature can rise by between 0.2 and 0.6 degrees C. But a higher temperature can happen for other reasons, such as illness, so its not a failsafe indicator.